markshao/pagrant/README.md

-## The test framework base on nose.
+## The POC for the test potable on vagrant idea.